oggy107/AuthentiScan/README.md

 **UX improvements**

 Various UX improvements are on their way such as ability to search verified manfacturers when checking product authenticity instead of selecting manufacturer from a dropdown.

+**Make UI Mobile Friendly**

+We are looking forward to make our app responsive and accessible on mobile platforms.
+This is also in our top priorities.